 The payment of the loan has a defined term with a known average interest rate.
 In the case of the Three Condo Project the loan term is 20 years at an average of 3% interest.
 Thus the assessment due is divided in equal 20 year increments with interest assessed at 3% of the unpaid balance.
 Below is a calculator for you to determine the principal and interest on your property.

-In the original Federal Road South and Center School Districts there is a 2% Capital Recovery Fee as provided by CT State Statue.
+In the original Federal Road South, Federal Road North, Center School and Sandy Lane Districts there is a 2% Capital Recovery Fee as provided by CT State Statue.
 The fee is calculated based on 2% of the Grand List Value of the new construction less the Grand List Value before construction.
-If there has been no prior connection, the 2% fee is based on the Grand List Value of the land and improvements at the time of connection.
+If there has been no prior assessment, the 2% fee is based on the Grand List Value of the land and improvements at the time of connection.
 (7)

 New since 2011: An Elderly Resident Benefit Assessment Deferral Policy.